 - Will there be a lump sum immediately due at the end of my forbearance?

-- What if I need even more time to resume my mortgage payments?
+- What if I need more time to resume my mortgage payments?
 Can I extend my forbearance plan?

-- Will there be interest or fees charged for the missed payments?
+- Will there be interest or fees charged for missed payments during forbearance?

 No additional interest beyond your regular principal and interest payment will accrue, no late fees will be charged during your forbearance plan, and no fees will be charged for our assistance programs.

 - Are most banks deferring payments to the end of the loan?

 Some banks own their own loans, which provides them the ability to solely determine how they address missed payments.
 However, they also service loans for the federal agencies described above and are limited to offering those agencies’ programs on those loans.
-You can feel confident we will offer you the best program available to meet your individual needs.
+With PennyMac, you can feel confident we will offer you the best program available to meet your individual needs.

 - How is my credit reporting impacted by my forbearance plan?